fulcanelly/active-queue/README.md

     pg: _ => new Pool({
       connectionString: process.env.DATABASE_URL!
     }),
-    sentry: _ => sentry, // you can also use sentryStub if you don't want it },
+    sentry: _ => sentry, // you can also use sentryStub if you don't want this },

   settings: {